Ada Palmer: Literary career

 Palmer's first novel, Too Like the Lightning, the first of the Terra Ignota series, was published in 2016, and was a finalist for the 2017 Hugo Awards.
 It has been described as a rational adjacent book, a work influenced both by science-fiction and historical genres, a fact the author has confirmed.
 The novel won the 2017 Compton Crook Award for the best first novel in the genre published during the previous year.
-Three more novels followed.
+The second book in the series, Seven Surrenders, was a finalist for the 2018 Locus Award for Best Science Fiction Novel.'
+The third book, The Will to Battle, was a nominee for the 2017 Reviewers' Choice Awards issued by Romantic Times Book Reviews, in the sci-fi novel category.
+The final book in the series was Perhaps the Stars.
+The series as a whole was a finalist for the 2022 Hugo Award for Best Series.

+Palmer received the 2017 John W. Campbell Award for Best New Writer.

-Palmer has announced multiple upcoming projects, including Hearthfire, the first novel in a new historical fiction series about Viking mythology; and The Wrath of Abaia, co-written with Jo Walton.
-These novels are scheduled to be published in 2027 and 2025, respectively.
+Palmer has announced multiple upcoming projects, including the Hearthfire Saga, a new historical fiction series about Viking mythology, with the first book And Loki In His Prison scheduled to be published in July 2027.

 Personal life

 Palmer was diagnosed with Crohn's disease and polycystic ovary syndrome in 2004, and is a disability activist with a particular focus on self-care and invisible disabilities.

+Palmer also composes music, including an album centered around a retelling of Norse myths, as part of the group Sassafrass.